-From the very beginning of pregnancy, your body starts to go through changes to support growth in the grouping of cells that will develop into your baby.
-One thing that happens very quickly is production of hCG.
-This chemical is only found in pregnant women and it starts to build up once the fertilized egg implants in the uterus (womb) — about 10 days after conception.
+From the very beginning of pregnancy, your body starts to go through changes to support the cells that will develop into your baby.
+One thing that happens very quickly is the production of HCG.
+If you’re pregnant, your body starts to produce more HCG.
+Your HCG levels start to build up once the fertilized egg implants in your uterus — about six to 10 days after conception.

 There are several reasons why you might take a pregnancy test.
 You could be trying to get pregnant and hoping for a positive result.
 You might have experienced an issue with your birth control.
 You might even be about to have a medical procedure or start a new medication that could be complicated by pregnancy.
 No matter what the reason, if you ever have any questions about your test results, the best thing to do is reach out to your healthcare provider.

 How do pregnancy tests work?

 When you take a pregnancy test, it’s looking for the amount of human chorionic gonadotropin (HCG) in your body.
 You can find HCG in your pee or blood.
 HCG needs time to build up in your body.
 Each day of early pregnancy, your body will create more HCG.
 As the weeks go on, you’ll have more and more HCG in your body, which will make it more likely that a pregnancy test will show as positive.
 This means if you take a test too soon, it will come back negative.

 Pregnancy tests work by reacting to the amount of HCG in either your pee or blood.
 In a urine test, a piece of reactive paper detects the HCG.
 This test might show a plus sign, double vertical lines or even the word “pregnant.”
 Different tests will show a positive result in unique ways.
 Read the directions that come with the test to know what a positive result will look like.
 For example, most tests have a control window that shows up first.
 Seeing a symbol in this window will tell you that the test is working.
 Keep in mind that different brands of tests will take different amounts of time to show a result.